danwallach/VoteBox-v2/java/README.md

 also noted broken PWM behavior if the daemon is started immediately at boot.
 This was resolved by delaying the start of pi-blaster by 30 seconds on boot.

+*Update 9/28/2016*: The cause of the unreliable PWM behavior may be due to dynamic PWM clock scaling specific to certain conditions on the Pi3 (possibly HDMI).
+To resolve, run pi-blaster in PCM mode:

+`./pi-blaster --pcm`

 ### Root access
 The application may be run with normal privileges if the machine is running Raspbian with Linux kernel version 4.1.7 or newer.
 Otherwise, the application must be run as